Industry Partner Resources

 Martinsville - Henry County Specific Updates:

-- City of Martinsville updates located on their website here.
+- City of Martinsville and Henry County updates located on their website here.

 - Patrick Henry Community College will be transitioning to online.
 Please visit their website and Facebook for continuing updates.

 - New College Institute updates located on their website here.